Step 1 – Get in touch

 They are available Monday to Friday from 7.30 am UK time, with the last appointment ending by 9.00 pm UK time; and on Saturdays, from 10.00 am UK time with the last appointment ending by 1.30 pm UK time.

-The out of hours rate is £200.
-Just like our office hours rate, there is no VAT and there and no hidden extras.
+The out of hours rate is £220 including VAT.
+Just like our office hours rate, there are no hidden extras.
 It includes not just your meeting with us, but our preparation and a PDF court certificate.

 Step 4 – What happens afterwards